Can Graph Neural Networks Count Substructures?: Conclusions

 \section{Conclusions}

 We propose a theoretical framework to study the expressive power of classes of GNNs based on their ability to count substructures.
-We distinguish two kinds of counting: containment-count (counting subgraphs) and matching-count (counting induced subgraphs).
-We prove that neither MPNNs nor $2$-IGNs can matching-count any connected structure with $3$ or more nodes; $k$-IGNs and $k$-WL can containment-count and matching-count any pattern of size $k$.
-We also provide an upper bound on the size of ``path-shaped'' substructures that finite iterations of $k$-WL can matching-count.
+We distinguish two kinds of counting: subgraph-count and induced-subgraph-count.
+We prove that neither MPNNs nor $2$-IGNs can induced-subgraph-count any connected structure with $3$ or more nodes; $k$-IGNs and $k$-WL can subgraph-count and induced-subgraph-count any pattern of size $k$.
+We also provide an upper bound on the size of ``path-shaped'' substructures that finite iterations of $k$-WL can induced-subgraph-count.
 To establish these results, we prove an equivalence between approximating graph functions and discriminating graphs.
 Also, as intermediary results, we prove that MPNNs are no more powerful than $2$-WL on attributed graphs, and that $2$-IGNs are equivalent to $2$-WL in distinguishing non-isomorphic graphs, which partly answers an open problem raised in \citet{maron2019open}.
 In addition, we perform numerical experiments that support our theoretical results and show that the Local Relational Pooling approach inspired by \citet{murphy2019relational} can successfully count certain substructures.
-In summary, we build the foundation for using substructure counting as an intuitive and relevant measure of the expressive power of GNNs, and our concrete results for existing GNNs motivate the search for more powerful designs of GNNs. \\
+In summary, we build the foundation for using substructure counting as an intuitive and relevant measure of the expressive power of GNNs, and our concrete results for existing GNNs motivate the search for more powerful designs of GNNs.

-One limitation of our theory is that it only pertains to the expressive power of GNNs and does not speak about optimization or generalization.
-In addition, our theoretical results are worse-case in nature and cannot predict average-case performance, which is interesting to study as well.
-Nonetheless, even within this new framework, many interesting questions remain, including better characterizing the ability to count substructures of general $k$-WL and $k$-IGNs as well as other architectures such as spectral GNNs \citep{chen2019cdsbm} and polynomial IGNs \citep{maron2019open}.
-Another interesting future direction is to study the relevance of substructure counting in empirical tasks, following the work of \citet{ying2019gnn}.
-Finally, we hope our framework can help guide the search for more powerful GNNs by having substructure counting as a criterion.
+One limitation of our theory is that it is only concerned with the expressive power of GNNs and no their optimization or generalization.
+Our theoretical results are also worse-case in nature and cannot predict average-case performance.
+Many interesting theoretical questions remain, including better characterizing the ability to count substructures of general $k$-WL and $k$-IGNs as well as other architectures such as spectral GNNs \citep{chen2019cdsbm} and polynomial IGNs \citep{maron2019open}.
+On the practical side, we hope our framework can help guide the search for more powerful GNNs by considering substructure counting as a criterion.
+It will be interesting to quantify the relevance of substructure counting in empirical tasks, perhaps following the work of \citet{ying2019gnn}, and also to consider tasks where substructure counting is explicitly relevant, such as subgraph matching \citep{lou2020neural}.